HOGENT-MLOps/mlops-slides/00-intro.md

 - ML model design is *relatively* easy
 - ML model in production is *much* harder, time-consuming

-## Why MLOps?

-> Mitigate risks and increase the value of ML models in production.

 ## More than deploying models

 - Data versioning